 - SEVERE - A severe sprain produces excruciating pain at the moment of injury, as muscle tear completely, or separate from the bone.
 The complete rutupre makes the joint nonfunctional.

-Signs include pain, muscle spasm, muscle weakness, swelling, inflammation, limited ability to move the affected muscle, and cramping.
+Signs of strain include pain, muscle spasm, muscle weakness, swelling, inflammation, limited ability to move the affected muscle, and cramping.
 With a mild strain, the muscle/tendon is stretched or pulled, slightly.
 Some muscle function will be lost with a moderate strain, where the muscle/tendon is overstretched and slightly torn.
 In severe strains, the muscle and/or tendon is partially or completely ruptured, often disabling the person.

-- Back strain.
-When the muscles that support the spine are twisted, pulled, or torn, the result is a back strain.
+- Back strain When the muscles that support the spine are twisted, pulled, or torn, the result is a back strain.
 Athletes who engage in a lot jumping (during basketball, volleyball, etc.) are at risk to this injury.
 Everyday activities can lead to back strain, pickup a heavy item and twisting at the same time as in loading groceries into the car, carrying laundry up stair and turning too quickly.

 While the intensity varies, pain, bruising, swelling, limited ability to move the affected joint, and inflammation are common to all three categories of sprains: mild, moderate, and severe.
 You may feel a tearing or hear a 'pop' sound in the joint.